-1. Decide whether they need to find out more by asking the child / young person, or their parent to clarify any concerns, being careful to use open questions:

-- beginning with words like: 'where did it happen', 'when did it happen', 'who was there'? - 2.
+- 1. Decide whether they need to find out more by asking the child / young person, or their parent to clarify any concerns, being careful to use open questions: beginning with words like: 'how', 'why', 'where', 'when', 'who'? - 2.
 Let the child/young person/parent know what they plan to do next - 3.
 Not promise to keep what s/he tells them secret....for example, 'I am worried about your bruise and I need to tell Mrs Jaffer so that she can help us think about how to keep you safe' - 4.
 Inform the DSL immediately.
 If the DSL is not available, inform the Deputy DSLs.
-If neither are available, speak to the Executive Headteacher.
+If neither are available, speak to the Headteacher or Assistant Headteachers.
 If there is no other member of staff available, staff must make the referral themselves - 5.
 Make a written record as soon as possible after the event, noting: - a.
 Name of child - b.
 Date, time and place - c.
 Who else was present - d.
 What was said / What happened / What was noticed ... speech, behaviour, mood, drawings, games or appearance - e.
 If child or parent spoke, record their words rather than the staff member's interpretation - f.
 Analysis of what you observed and why it is a cause for concern